US voters have spoken: What’s next to make it official?

 — Dec.
 23: The certificates must be delivered to the designated officials.
 If they are not delivered, the law provides alternative avenues for getting the results to Washington.

 — Jan.
 6: The House and Senate hold a joint session to count the electoral votes.
 If one ticket has received 270 or more electoral votes, the president of the Senate, currently Vice President Mike Pence, announces the results.
+With the verdict in some states still to come, Biden already has won enough states to be awarded more than 270 electoral votes.

 Members of Congress may object to returns from any state as they are announced.
 Objections must be made in writing by at least one member of the House and one in the Senate.
 If the objection meets certain requirements, each chamber meets separately to debate the objection for a maximum of two hours.
 Afterward, each chamber votes to accept or reject the objection.
 Back in joint session, the results of the respective votes are announced.
 Any objection to a state’s electoral vote has to be approved by both houses in order for any contested votes to be excluded.

-If neither presidential candidate wins at least 270 electoral votes, the House decides the election, based on the 12th Amendment to the Constitution.
+If neither presidential candidate got at least 270 electoral votes, the House would decide the election, based on the 12th Amendment to the Constitution.
 If required, the House would elect the president.
 Each state delegation has one vote and it takes 26 votes to win.

 — Jan.
-20: The president-elect takes the oath of office on Inauguration Day.
+20: Biden takes the oath of office on Inauguration Day.